singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 **What are the key objects  and methods?**

 The key objects of the  system will be a concept of users, conversations, and status messages.
-We've imple­ mented a UserManager class.
+We've implemented a UserManager class.
 If we were  looking more at the  networking aspects of the problem, or a different component, we might have instead dived into those objects.

 ```java
 1   /*  UserManager serves as a  central place for core user actions. */